felipos/newsboat-url-generator/README.md

 $ python newsboat-urls-generator.py -i UIasndj8734nAJSNasfna2 -v

 Your channel id: AidnJamask82JamndkajhH
-Generating for Luke Smith
+Generating for Cloth Map
 Generating for TED
-Generating for Chris Were
+Generating for Computerphile

 Done!
 A total of 3 channels written in my_urls file
 ```